-The Information Commissioner’s Office has sent out a chilling warning with confirmation it has fined Emma’s Diary the £140,000 monetary penalty it flagged up last month, after revealing that Experian Marketing Services built a prospect database using illegally gathered personal information belonging to more than a million people.
+The Information Commissioner’s Office has sent out a chilling warning with confirmation it has fined Emma’s Diary the £140,000 monetary penalty it flagged up last month, for a serious breach of the first principle of the Data Protection Act 1998.

 Emma’s Diary – a division of Lifecycle Marketing – provides advice on pregnancy and childcare.
 However, it sold the information to Experian Marketing Services specifically for use by the Labour Party.